dgnorton/norobo/README.md

 ### Install
 Currently, it must be built from source.
 You'll need the [Go tools](https://golang.org/doc/install), if you don't already have them installed.
 Then clone this repo and build the code in `cmd/norobod`.

-### How `norobo` call filters work
+### How call filters work
-`norobo` currently supports two filters: local and Twilio.
+`norobod` currently supports two filters: local and Twilio.
 #### Local
 Local filters run locally and do not send incoming call info out to external services to perform filtering.
-There are two typs of local filters: `allow` and `block`.
+There are two types of local filters: `allow` and `block`.
 Both are optional. `Allow` filters are special in that they run first and not concurrently with any other filters.
 If a call matches an allow filter, it is allowed through immediately with no further filtering. `Block` filters run concurrently with the Twilio filter, if configured.
 If a call matches a `block` filter, `norobod` will answer the call, immediately hangup, and cancel any other concurrent filters that are running.
 #### Twilio
 The Twilio filter is optional and requires a [Twilio](https://www.twilio.com) account.
 Creating an account is easy and only takes a few minutes.
-There is a charge for each lookup but it is minimal ($0.0005 per lookup at the time of this writing).
-Once you've set up an account, go to the [Lookup Add-ons](https://www.twilio.com/console/lookup/add-ons) page, select the Whitepages Pro Phone Reputation addon, and install it (Note: it installs on your Twilio account, not your local PC).
+There is a charge for each lookup but it is minimal ($0.005 per lookup at the time of this writing).
+Once you've set up an account, go to the [Lookup Add-ons](https://www.twilio.com/console/lookup/add-ons) page, select the *Whitepages Pro Phone Reputation* add-on, and install it (Note: it installs on your Twilio account, not your local PC).

 ### Filter Configuration
 #### Local